 - 1008-1987 – IEEE Standard for Software Unit Testing

-How To Prepare Effective SoftwareTest Plan?
+How To Prepare an Effective SoftwareTest Plan?

 To prepare an effective test plan, one should give the consideration of the below-mentioned points: